damascenodiego/damascenodiego.github.io/_pages/about.md

 Brief bio
 ------

-In March 2020, I started working on the
+I am a _Student supervisor_ of the
-[Postgraduate course on Applied Computing in Education](http://especializacao.icmc.usp.br/) as _online tutor_ in a module on
+[Postgraduate course on Applied Computing in Education](http://especializacao.icmc.usp.br/) at University of Sao Paulo (CAE-USP).
-_Scientific Writing and Methodology_.
-Later, in April 2020, I started as _Student advisor_ of students developing term papers on _Educational Data Mining_.
+Since April 2020, I have been supervising students developing term papers on _Educational Data Mining_.
+Previously, in March 2020, I was a _online tutor_
+in a module on
+_Scientific Writing and Methodology_ at the same course.

 Previously, between 2016-2020, I was a research assistant and